smallfri/EmailOne-SDK/readme.md

 1. To get started, download this SDK and upload it to your server.
 2. Open /examples/setup.php.
-3. In the following code, insert your public and private api key, available here: [http://www.emailone.net/customers/api-keys/index]
+3. In the following code, insert your public and private api key, available [here](http://www.emailone.net/customers/api-keys/index)

 ```
 $config = new EmailOneApi_Config(array(